 Snowy mountains, outdoor hockey games played on a frozen lake, or snowshoeing along a woodland trail -- these typically wintry scenes can only be found in Vancouver during the coldest season.
 If visiting Vancouver and Whistler from December through March, you'll find the region in prime winter mode.

 To enjoy the outdoors during this time of year, your options range from skiing and snowboarding to outdoor ice-skating and wildlife watching.

 You can see the North Shore Mountains from many spots around Vancouver.
 The mountains are the home of three ski hill resorts with varied downhill runs, cross-country trails, and many winter activities.
-Cypress Mountain has some of the most challenging runs, Grouse Mountain has lots of family-friendly activities, and Seymour Mountain has a great and welcoming learn-to-ski program.
+Cypress Mountain has some of the most challenging runs, Grouse Mountain has lots of family-friendly activities, and Mt.
+Seymour has a welcoming learn-to-ski program.

 Outside of Vancouver, find world-class skiing at Whistler Blackcomb resort, where there is also heli-skiing.

 Ski hills like Whistler and those on the North Shore Mountains near Vancouver also have snowshoeing trails.
 Vancouver’s Cypress Mountain has the historic Hollyburn Lodge, which dates to 1926 and is known for its three courses of fondue.